safariko/calculcator_logs/README.md

 _________________________________________________________________

-Alternatively, you can run the project using virtual environment:
+Alternatively, you can run the project using a virtual environment:

 cd calculator_logs/app